 What Is the Difference Between an F1 Visa and an M1 Visa?

-Both of these visas are issued to people who only intend to attend school, then return to their native country, and not to stay in the United States permanently.
+Both of these visas are issued to people who only intend to attend school, then return to their native country, and not stay in the United States permanently.
 However, many people who enter the country on an F1 or M1 visa eventually change their immigration status, and can even become full citizens of the U.S.

 Students who wish to enter the United States to enroll in vocation programs, such as mechanical studies, technical studies, flight school, culinary schools, or language programs, need to obtain an M1 visa.